microsoft/azuredevopslabs/labs/vstsextend/php/readme.md

 ## Setting Up the Azure DevOps Project

-1. Use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77365&Name=PHP){:target="_blank"} to provision software project on your Azure DevOps Organization.
+1. Use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77365&Name=PHP){:target="_blank"} to provision project on your Azure DevOps Organization.

    > **Azure DevOps Demo Generator** helps you create team projects on your Azure DevOps Organization with sample content that include source code, work items, iterations, service endpoints, build and release definitions based on the template you choose during the configuration.